bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 But when I say that I've written Kotlin, I really mean Android, desktop, and server code.
 In contrast, I've honestly always viewed Kotlin/JS with a bit of suspicion.

-I mean, I'm glad it exists -- it sure seems like an audacious bet -- but I tend to feel it usually isn't the right tool for the job.

 There's a lot of friction at play just to start a Kotlin/JS project: you still need to learn html / css concepts, you end up mixing Gradle *and* npm, you lose access to the broader JVM ecosystem, and you start working with APIs that take `dynamic` arguments.

-Not to mention, there isn't really a Kotlin webdev community of significant size at this point.
-I'm *still* not sure if it will ever get there.
+Not to mention, I'm not aware of there being a Kotlin webdev community of significant size at this point.
+I'm *still* not sure if we will ever get there.
 I'm trying to imagine a world where startups are scrambling to hire "Kotlin frontend devs" and, despite my love for the language, I'm not seeing it.

 ## TypeScript

-So, six months ago, when I found myself wanting to learn more about frontend development, I began teaching myself TypeScript.

-It was...
+So, I began teaching myself TypeScript.
+I went in with high expectations but in the end felt that it was just...
 OK.
-I think TypeScript in a bubble would not be as loved as much as it is.
-Instead, I think Microsoft has done a terrific job seatbelting JavaScript, and people may appreciate that someone has muzzled a wailing baby, but that doesn't make a language great when judged on its own merits.

-I actually couldn't believe how awkward it was to enforce types when defining React functions in my code.
-In practice, I notice most users just omit them and escape hatch to JavaScript's laissez-faire attitude in those cases.
+I was surprised how awkward it was to enforce types when defining React functions in my code.
+In practice, I notice most users just omit types and escape hatch to JavaScript's laissez-faire attitude in several cases.

 That's crazy if you think about!
-React is the hot framework in the frontend world, and TypeScript the hot language, but the two dance very awkwardly together.
+React is the hot framework in the frontend world, and TypeScript the hot language in said same world, but the two dance very awkwardly together.

+Part of the pain was losing my most comfortable language *and* my most comfortable IDE at the same time.

+WebStorm is not free.
+They do have a license for open source projects, but there's a chci

 ## Next.js and Chakra UI

-Despite that awkwardness
+It wasn't long before I stumbled upon Next.js as a recommended framework for setting up a TypeScript / JavaScript project.
+And the experience was so good.
+You can go from absolutely nothing to a live-reloading project with a super easy mental model.

+In fact the experience feels so simple that it caused me to under-estimate the space quite a bit.

 ## Web Compose

-But when I say using, I mean I've used it for

 ## Advantages